jstz-dev/jstz/docs/quick_start.md

 // Maximum amount of tez a requester can receive const MAX_TEZ = 10000;

-const getReceivedTez = (requester: Address): number => {
+// Get the amount of tez that the smart function has sent to an address const getReceivedTez = (requester: Address): number => {
   let receivedTez: number | null = Kv.get(`received/${requester}`);
   receivedTez = receivedTez === null ?
 0 : receivedTez;